syedumerahmedcode/release-version-finder/README.md

 After executin is complete, go to target folder and extract the generated  jar file.

 Once extracted, please go to target/{generated file}/BOOT-INF/classes and open **build-info.properties**.
 This contains the values extracted from the pom.xml.
 One possible application is in Continuous Integration where these infos can be extracted by the pipeline for subequent report generation.

+## Github Actions
+To ensure the correctness of the code committed, github action for 'building the java project using Maven' is used.
+This ensures that all tests are green and the projects runs correctly on Windows, MacOS and Linux systems.

 ## Contact Information